 The war did not come to an end until 1999 when the last of the Khmer Rouge were disbanded.

 From 1965 until 1999, Cambodians were not safe in their homes.

 Siem Reap is still one of the poorest provinces in Cambodia, despite the money tourism brings in.
 Tourism has provided thousands of jobs for locals, but it has also brought some problems, like the increased cost of living in Siem Reap and the bane of sex tourism.

 Outside the city the rural people are still living in grinding poverty and essential services are difficult to access and afford.
 Medical facilities in rural areas are very few and far between and this means it costs too much to get to them.
 Besides the cost for transport and food, people lose a day’s income, something none of them can afford.

 The key to the future of the Cambodian people is education, however, despite record levels of children enrolling in early education, less than one in ten will complete high school.
 Very few of those can afford to go to university.

 The eOcambo Foundation was set up to help address the challenges facing Cambodians in the Siem Reap area.
-The Foundation helps to support education of rural children mainly, however it also participates in several other projects and facilitates projects set up by staff and guests.
+The Foundation helps to support education of disadvantaged children, and it also participates in projects and facilitates projects set up by staff and guests.
 Please see our projects page for more information on what projects eOcambo Foundation is involved with this year.